Rev. Sam Rudra SwartzIYM

 Please be aware that you must have regular access to the Internet to participate in this online training.
 You must be able to run Zoom on your computer, and also have an active e-mail account for delivery of course materials.

 - $1300 early bird tuition when you register by August 1, 2023

 - $1275 for IYINY Active Teachers

 A payment plan is available in two monthly installments, there is a $35 administrative fee to enroll in the payment plan.
-The first installment is due upon acceptance into the program, before the training begins, the second installment will be due the following month.
+The first installment is due upon acceptance into the program, before the training begins, the second installment will be automated 30 days after the first installment.
 Students enrolled with the payment plan are eligible to receive the early bird discount as long as the first payment is made by the early bird deadline of August 1.
 Tuition must be paid in full before the start of the training unless you are enrolled in the payment plan.

 Teachers who are already certified in Integral Adaptive Gentle/Chair Yoga may participate in this program at a discounted rate of $650.
 Auditors are not required to attend all sessions and will not be evaluated on assignments.
 If you are interested in auditing this course, please email TeacherTraining@iyiny.org with a copy of your Integral Yoga Adaptive or Gentle/Chair Yoga certificate.